Yūta Ishikawa

 Yūta Ishikawa (石川 優太, Ishikawa Yūta) is a Japanese professional shogi player ranked 5-dan.

-Early life
+Early life and apprenticeship

 Ishikawa was born on November 11, 1984, in Kawagoe, Mie.
 When he was around six years old, he saw his grandfather playing shogi and became interested in the learning how to play.
 In September 2006, he was accepted into the Japan Shogi Association's apprentice school under the guidance of shogi professional Nobuo Mori at the rank of 6-kyū, and was promoted to the rank of apprentice professional 3-dan in April 2013.
 Ishikawa obtained full professional status and the corresponding rank of 4-dan in October 2019 after finishing in second place in the 65th 3-dan League (April 2019 – September 2019) with a record of 13 wins and 5 losses.

+Shogi professional

 Promotion history

 Ishikawa's promotion history is as follows.